 And it was also great to see Antonio silently comfort Jay just as Jay did last week.
 These guys are brothers and sometimes, there’s no need for words but rather a single touch to the shoulder that says he’s got his back.

-The best moments, and frankly, my favorites to write about is casual intimacy.
-An embrace does wonders, and coming from a kindred spirit especially, the healing touches are indescribable and unmatched.
-It was lovely to not only see Lindsay waiting for him, but like Soffer, Bush needed to embody a woman whose partner is a soldier, and that’s not an easy place to travel too.
-Through the crack’s in Bush’s voice, and the genuine sorrow she wore in her eyes, you could see Lindsay was breaking for Jay.
+The best moments, and frankly, my favorites to write about are casual intimacy.
+An embrace does wonders and coming from a kindred spirit especially, the healing touches are indescribable and unmatched.
+It was lovely to not only see Lindsay waiting for him, but like Soffer, Bush needed to embody a woman whose partner is a soldier, and that’s not an easy place to travel to.
+Through the cracks in Bush’s voice and the genuine sorrow she wore in her eyes, you could see Lindsay was breaking for Jay.

 And finally, I’m so thankful to hear Voight commend Jay.
-He truly is the luckiest Sargent to not only have a hero in his unit, but an honorable man who’ll stop at nothing to rightfully get justice.
-Jay’s a gift and though he can be intense when passionate, it doesn’t change the fact that in the most noble ways, he’s a great detective.
-Also, I’m glad Voight demanded he take a vacation because men never want to admit when they need time.
+He truly is the luckiest Sargent to not only have a hero in his unit but an honorable man who’ll stop at nothing to rightfully get justice.
+Jay’s a gift and though he can be intense when passionate, it doesn’t change the fact that in the noblest ways, he’s a great detective.
+Also, I’m glad Voight demanded he takes a vacation because men never want to admit when they need time.

 - Brianna dear, when a man hesitates to go to dinner, take a hint.